 The Report Wizard is a useful tool for viewing statistics.
 You can use it to get detailed statistics on all campaigns and evaluate the effectiveness of specific keywords and ads.

 How to create a report

 Click on View statistics on the campaign page.
-To view statistics for all campaigns, go to the My campaigns page and click on Statistics for all campaigns.
+To view the statistics for all campaigns: in the side menu select Statistics → Statistics for all campaigns.

 You need to accumulate impression statistics first before making a report.
 Therefore, ads that have no impressions cannot have reports generated for them.

 - Set a time period